Our Tax Policy

 Introduction

-Konica Minolta Group takes its duty of making the appropriate tax payment seriously, recognising its importance, fulfils its responsibility as a member of society through its company activities, and contributes to the development of the communities in which it operates.
+Konica Minolta Group takes its duty of making the appropriate tax payments seriously, recognising its importance, fulfils its responsibility as a member of society through its company activities, and contributes to the development of the communities in which it operates.
 In addition, we act and fully understand the importance of transparency including the reporting and exchange of information on tax matters and the cooperation with tax authorities.

 Strategic Tax Objectives